Pallavighxsh/clout/README.md

 The text from these pages enriches your drafts with broader context.
 These enrich the final copy.

-### 🚀 Installation (Short & Plain)
+### 🚀 Installation

 -Set up a Python virtual environment on your machine (optional but recommended).

--Install the required dependencies listed in requirements.txt.
+-Install the required dependencies.

--In the script, find the variable BLOG_URLS and add some links on topics you want your long-form post to be based on.
+-In the script, find the variable BLOG_URLS and add some links to topics you want your long-form post to be based on.
 (Not necessarily blogs, could also be product pages.)

 -The above step is important.
-This tool will research the topics from the links further but we have to give it some direction.
+This tool will research the topics from the links further, but we have to give it some direction.

 ### 🧠 Model Setup (Phi-3 Mini)